Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 }

-The document is created with the following JSON:
+Conceptually, the document is created with this payload:

 {